vigetlabs/microcosm/docs/api/task.md

 You can access these states with varying degrees of control depending on how you author action creators.

-## Writing Action Creators
+## Writing actions

-There are three ways to write action creators in Microcosm, all of which relate to the value returned from functions passed into `repo.push()`.
+Tasks execute actions.
+There are three ways to write actions in Microcosm, all of which relate to the value returned from functions passed into `repo.push()`.

 ### Return a primitive value

-Action creators that return a primitive value resolve immediately:
+Actions that return a primitive value resolve immediately:

 ```javascript
 function addPlanet (props) {